rdmark/Netatalk/README.md

 $ dnf install openssl-devel libgcrypt-devel libdb-devel automake libtool avahi-devel cups-devel
 ```

-### OmniOS
+### OmniOSce
-**Note:** These packages may apply also to other OpenSolaris descendents, such as OpenIndiana, or even to Solaris proper.
+**Note:** These instructions may apply also to other OpenSolaris / Illumos distros, or even to Solaris proper.

 ```
 $ pkg install git libtool automake gcc7 bdb